bugitapp/bugit/README.md

 	- [ ] Boxes
 	- [ ] Blur
 	- [ ] Ovals
+- [ ] User can see Cues on how to do things
+   - [ ] On Annotation screen animate how the edit controls show up
+   - [ ] From Annotation screen swipe left to go back to pick a picture from their gallery
+   - [ ] From Annotation screen swipe right to submit the image to a bug tracking system
 - [ ]  Once user is done editing, they can swipe up to send or swipe down to trash
 - [ ]  User can share edited image with
    - [ ] Jira